 What Do You Need to Go Spearfishing in Fiji?

 Because spearfishing is a lot more physically demanding than other types of fishing, you will need to meet the following in order to spearfish in Fiji:

 - Need to be a moderate swimmer with sufficient mobility to swim and dive

 - Need to be able to follow and act on the instructions of your guide.

 As for equipment, the spearfishing operators will provide you with the appropriate gear needed depending on what type of trip you are doing.
 For reef spearfishing, you will be provided with a minimum of a speargun or a spear with a spear sling, as well as a snorkel and mask.
 For big game spearfishing trips, you will be equipped with a speargun, snorkelling gear, wetsuit, fins and possibly a weight belt and a dive knife.
-There will be no issue of bringing your own equipment if you wish.
+There will be no issue with bringing your own equipment if you wish.

 Things you might want to bring on a spearfishing tour in Fiji include:

 - Sunscreen (use a reef-safe sunscreen to protect Fiji’s reefs)

 - Booties or flip-flops (footwear that you don’t mind getting wet)